1. Please provide your ESG-related policies.

 Please refer to the response to the above question "Describe how you identify, assess, and manage climate-related risks".

-The investment experience of 17Capital over the past decade (including the years immediately post GFC) demonstrates lower risk and greater resilience to economic cycles through the focus on downside protection, low volatility, and early liquidity.
+The investment experience of 17Capital over the past decade (including the years immediately post GFC) demonstrates lower risk and greater resilience to economic and ESG-related concerns through the focus on high quality partners as well as business factors such as downside protection, low volatility, and early liquidity.

 Deal flow has also been resilient to economic cycles, as private equity investors seek flexible liquidity both during upturns and downturns, but for different reasons.